Linking entrepreneurship and society: Solving current and future social challenges

 - Papers will be reviewed according to the IJEBR double-blind review process.

 - Informal enquiries relating to the Special Issue, proposed topics and potential fit with the Special Issue objectives are welcomed.
-Please contact the guest editors with any questions or proposals.
+For any questions please send an e-mail to [email protected].

 Acs, Z. J., Audretsch, D. B., & Lehmann, E. E. (2013).
 The knowledge spillover theory of entrepreneurship.
 Small Business Economics, 41(4), 757-774.